2018 NFL Draft rankings: Accuracy, arm strength and everything to know about QBs

 - Darnold

+Admittedly difficult to decipher what's going through the mind of a quarterback on film, in this class, Rudolph appears to possess the most speed moving from read to read.
+Some of those looks were seemingly predetermined pre-snap, but he made a variety of full-field reads at multiple levels, quickly scanning across the field split seconds after his initial read was covered.

 Rosen is deft in this area as well on most of his snaps, yet I noticed him get "stuck" on his initial read a bit too long on a few too many plays, especially over-the-middle tosses to his tight ends.
 Jackson made gigantic strides in this area from 2016, and this facet of playing quarterback is the main knock I have on Mayfield.
 The Oklahoma scheme didn't help him here.
-With loads of experience and attempts on his resume, Falk swiftly moves through progressions if kept totally clean.

 Sleeper: White